Verona, North Carolina

-Industry
+Overview

 Most of Verona's population consists of middle class workers in the cities of Jacksonville, or Holly Ridge.
 The largest business is the Verona Quik Mart, a convenience store and gas station.
 The second largest business in Verona is the Jones LP gas and equipment service.
-The oldest business still operating in Verona today is Louie Foy's Homemade Honey retail.
-Mr. Foy has his own hives and has been canning his own honey to sell for decades.

-Historical Importance
+Historical importance

 There have been settlers in the Verona area since the early 18th century.

 Founding families of Verona, many of which are still there today include the Foy, Padgett, Rochelle, Ottoway, Brown, Davis, Fisher, and Parker families.

-The Railroad
+Railroad

 In 1897, The Wilmington, New Bern and Norfolk Railroad Company laid a railway from Jacksonville, to Wilmington, running through Verona.
 The Railway through Verona ran from 1897 to 1984, when the trains where shut down, and the tracks were torn up.
 Shortly after the tracks were laid, a large three story train station was built in Verona on the intersection of Loy Avenue and Verona Rd.
 Although the tracks operated until 1984, the Train Station shut down in the late 1940s.
 The Railway mostly carried lumber and industrial supplies from Jacksonville to Wilmington.
 During World War II, and the Korean War the railway played a vital role in the U.S. war effort as a troop train route.
 Marines were carried from the newly constructed Marine Corps Base Camp Lejeune to the port of Wilmington to be deployed.

 The train station was torn down and the warehouse was used as Verona's Fire Department in 1961.
 From around 1900 to the 1960s, there was a post office in Verona, and Verona was given its address: Verona, NC.
 In the 1960s the county townships were reorganized, and Verona became part of rural Jacksonville, causing the address of Verona's citizens to change to Jacksonville, NC.
 Verona lost its post office and was put on the city postal route.